 I think that every mama needs to feel supported in her birth and her individual preferences should be respected.
 I chose home births with a qualified midwife.
 Others prefer hospital births with a double to help.
-A birth doula is trained to offer you the best support during childbirth by knowing what to suggest and making sure your desires are being attended to.
+A birth doula is trained to offer you the best support during childbirth.
+They know what to suggest and they make sure your desires are being attended to.
 Today, I am happy to welcome a post from Tara Garner who lives in Nashville and is a wife and mother of three children.
 She loves serving women as a Childbirth Educator, Certified Doula, Birth Photographer and the Director of NOVA Birth Services.
-NOVA serves expecting families in the greater Nashville area, through a wide variety of services –everything from education to massage therapy to belly henna.
+NOVA serves expecting families in the greater Nashville area, through a wide variety of services.
+They do everything from education to massage therapy to belly henna.

 By Tara Garner

 Before I reached 5 centimeters with my first baby, I knew with every fiber of my birthing being that the next time I gave birth, I was going to do it very differently.
 There I laid, flat on my back, legs spread oceans apart, supported by stirrups with every Tom, Dick, and Harry, and their mamas, gazing down at me in all my bare naked glory.
 I felt like every person that could possibly be in that room that day was– that is, everyone except a trained doula.